offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

-   The sister chromatids line up in the middle of the cell.
+   The sister chromatid pairs line up in the middle of the cell.

 1. `{bm} Anaphase`